jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

 However, I was curious and I did it for you, so you don't have to wonder.
 Even though my first couple of test flights went well and I burned no motors (Yay 🎉!)
 I'd like to stress that I do NOT recommend you do this and if you do, do so at your own risk.

-I decided to fly my favorite Avan Rush 2.5" tri-blade props.
+I decided to **fly my favorite Avan Rush 2.5" tri-blade props**.
 To begin with, I started with a 2S flight and was just cruising around at first, looking at the amps drawn.
 On average we were going around 4-6 amps, which is pretty decent.

 <div style="text-align: center">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/3VsFE1ps5gw?rel=0" frameBorder="0" allowFullScreen title="GEPRC Skip3 HD tri-blade props on 2S 450mAh"></iframe>